AdobeDocs/analytics-platform.en/help/mobile-app/home.md

 ---
-title: Customer Journey Analytics dashboards - Overview
+title: Analytics dashboards - Overview
 description: Product documentation and self-help for Customer Journey Analytics dashboards
 ---

-# Customer Journey Analytics [!UICONTROL dashboards] - Overview
+# Analytics [!UICONTROL dashboards] - Overview

-**Customer Journey Analytics [!UICONTROL dashboards]** provide anytime, anywhere insights from Customer Journey Analytics.
+**Analytics [!UICONTROL dashboards]** provide anytime, anywhere insights from Customer Journey Analytics.
 The app allows users mobile access to intuitive scorecards.
 Scorecards are a collection of key metrics and other components presented in a tiled layout that you can tap for more detailed breakdowns and trended reports.
 The mobile app is supported on both iOS and Android operating systems.

-To learn more about Customer Journey Analytics [!UICONTROL dashboards], refer to the following resources:
+To learn more about Analytics [!UICONTROL dashboards], refer to the following resources:

 * [Curator's guide](/help/mobile-app/curator.md): This guide is intended to help curators of data configure Scorecards for their executive users on [!UICONTROL dashboards].
 Curators may be organizational administrators or persons in other roles who are responsible for setting up Scorecards.